Maciej Lewenstein: Research career

-After habilitating, he was for three years a research associate to the Nobel laureate Roy J. Glauber at Harvard University.
-In the beginning of the nineties he continued to extend his collaborations on quantum optics of dielectric media and cavity quantum electrodynamics with Prof. R. Glauber, as well as Prof. T. Mossberg (Eugene, Oregon).
-Due to his interdisciplinary interest in applications of physics in neurosciences and social sciences, he has become an associated member of the Institute of Social Sciences at the University of Warsaw (ISS), and developed collaborations with Profs.
-A Nowak and B. Latané (ISS/Boca Raton).
-In 1992 he spent a six-month sabbatical at the Service de Photons, Atomes et Molécules (SPAM) of the Commisariat a l’Energie Atomique in Saclay.
-There he started his investigations of the foundations of the atto-second physics and harmonic generation together with Prof. A. L’Huillier.
-In 1993 he spent a year as a visiting fellow at Joint Institute for Laboratory Astrophysics at Boulder, where he continued the work on atto-second physics, but initiated also his interests in physics of ultra-cold atoms and quantum information, running a joint Bose-Einstein Condensation seminar together with Profs.
-P. Zoller and E. Cornell (Nobel 2001).
-In 1994 he spent six months at the Institute for Theoretical Atomic and Molecular Physics at the Harvard-Smithsonian Center for Astrophysics, continuing studies of ultra-cold gases with R. Glauber.
+After completing his habilitation, he spent three years as a research associate with the Nobel laureate Roy J. Glauber at Harvard University.
+In the early 1990s, he continued to expand his collaborations on the quantum optics of dielectric media and cavity quantum electrodynamics with Glauber, as well as with Thomas W. Mossberg.
+He was also an associate member of the Institute for Social Studies at the University of Warsaw (ISS), where he developed collaborations with Andrzej Nowak and Bibb Latané.
+In 1992, he spent a six-month sabbatical at the Service des Photons, Atomes et Molécules (SPAM) of the Commissariat à l'énergie atomique (CEA) in Saclay.
+There, he began his research into the foundations of attosecond physics and high harmonic generation alongside Anne L'Huillier (Nobel 2023).
+In 1993, he spent a year as a visiting fellow at JILA (Joint Institute for Laboratory Astrophysics) in Boulder, Colorado, where he continued his work on attosecond physics while initiating interests in the physics of ultracold atoms and quantum information, co-running a joint seminar on Bose–Einstein condensation with Peter Zoller and Eric Allin Cornell (Nobel 2001).
+In 1994, he spent six months at the Institute for Theoretical Atomic and Molecular Physics at the Harvard–Smithsonian Center for Astrophysics, continuing his studies of ultracold gases with Glauber.

-In 1995 he joined the faculty of the SPAM CEA in Saclay, where he spent 3.5 years dividing his interest between physics of ultra-intense laser-matter interactions, atto-second physics, physics of ultra-cold gases and quantum information.
-In 1998 he became a full professor at the Leibniz University Hannover, where he remained until 2005.
-In 2005 he moved to Spain as ICREA professor to lead the quantum optics theory group at the Institut de Ciències Fotòniques (ICFO) in Castelldefels.
+In 1995, he joined the faculty of SPAM at the CEA in Saclay, where he spent three and a half years dividing his research between the physics of ultraintense laser–matter interactions, attosecond physics, the physics of ultracold gases, and quantum information.
+In 1998, he became a full professor at Leibniz University Hannover, remaining there until 2005.
+In 2005, he moved to Spain as an ICREA research professor to lead the quantum optics theory group at ICFO – the Institute of Photonic Sciences in Castelldefels.